 Colors and the Meaning of the Iran Flag

-In the center of the white stripe and in the center of the flag, there is a symbol of the dynasty, consisting of four crescent and a sword.
-The green ribbon symbolizes Islam and white represents purity and peace.
-Blood red symbolizes bravery.
+In the center of the white stripe and in the center of the flag, there is a symbol of the dynasty, consisting of four crescents and a line representing a tulip.
+The colors of the flag have a long history in the region.
+Many interpret the green to symbolize Islam, but it also represents prosperity and nature.
+White represents purity and peace, and red symbolizes bravery and martyrdom.

-11 pieces below and 11 pieces above, Islamic calligraphy “Allahu Akbar (God) is the greatest” is written.
+Written 11 times on the upper and lower borders of the flag’s white ribbon is “Allahu Akbar” (God is the greatest) in Kufic script.
 This represents the day of the February 11, 1979 Iranian Revolution.
-Its coat of arms symbolizes the strength and fortitude and the greatness of the Muslim faith.
-The emblem as a whole is read as Allah.
+Its coat of arms symbolizes the strength, fortitude, and greatness of the Muslim faith.
+The emblem as a whole resembles the word, “Allah.”

 History of the Iran Flag

 In peace and war, signs and symbols are noteworthy for the history of Iran.
 At the beginning of these symbols comes the Sun and the lion.
 The Iranian flag first appeared in three colors during the period of Naser al-Din Shah Qajar.
 The lion carries swords and sunrise symbols behind it.
 Each color was a separate property and symbol.
-Green symbolized Islam, white peace, and red courage.
+Green has importance in Islam and represents prosperity, white represents peace, and red displays courage.

 After Iranian Revolution

-The new symbol on the white stripe in the middle of the flag consists of four crescent and a sword.
-Together with the sword, four crescent forms the word Allah.
+The new symbol on the white stripe in the middle of the flag consists of four crescents and a line in the shape of a tulip or sword.
+Together with the tulip, the four crescents form the word Allah.
 It includes “There is no God, but Allah”, half of Shahada.
 While the sword symbolized the state’s authority and sovereignty power, they paid particular attention to the fact that the symbol was tulip shaped.
-According to the ancient Iranian legend, tulip has a special meaning.
+According to the ancient Iranian legend, the tulip has a special meaning.
 Because the tulip can only grow with the blood of martyrs.
 Therefore, it is a symbol of patriotism and sacrifice.

 In 1990, the new national anthem of the Islamic Republic of Iran was accepted.
 The anthem is written with the participation of many writers and composed by Hassan Riyahi.
 Since 1980, the Iranian flag has been fluctuating in the Iranian skies with its Islamic symbols.
 Due to the respect for the mana and symbols it carries on the flag, it is prohibited to halve the flag in ceremonies and celebrations.